cyb0124/OCRemote/README.md

     This process automatically sets PneumaticCraft's plastic mixer's color setting to produce the plastic that has the lowest amount stored.
   - **FluxNetwork** (OpenComputers only)\
     This process reads the energy level of a FluxNetwork and emits redstone signal based on user-defined rules.
+  - **Turtle**/**Drone** (ComputerCraft only)\
+    These processes allow programming Turtle or PneumaticCraft's drones within OCRemote.
+States of the turtle/drone will be managed by the OCRemote server, and the in-game turtle/drone will execute actions sent by the server as programmed by the user.
   - **SyncAndRestock** (ComputerCraft only)\
     This process extracts or restocks an inventory upon receiving a request via redstone, and sends out a completion signal upon finishing the request.
 It is mainly used to dock and restock moving structures from the Create mod.